Indomie: Other variants

+Outside Indonesia

 Nigeria

-In Nigeria, Indomie is available in Chicken, Onion Chicken, Chicken Pepper Soup, and Oriental Fried Noodles flavours.
-There is also Indomie Relish variant in Chicken Delight and Seafood Delight flavours.
+In Nigeria, Indomie was introduced in the 1980s and is manufactured by Dufil Prima Foods, a joint venture of Indofood and the Singapore-based Tolaram Group.
+It is available in Chicken, Onion Chicken, Chicken Pepper Soup, and Oriental Fried Noodles flavours.
+There is also an Indomie Relish variant in Chicken Delight and Seafood Delight flavours.

+Indomie Nigeria hosts a yearly award ceremony aimed at recognising, celebrating, and awarding brave Nigerian children after rigorous search processes.

+Turkey

+In Turkey, Indomie is available in chicken, vegetables, curry, special, soy sauce, hot and spicy, and veal flavours.

+Serbia

+Indomie has been manufactured in Serbia since 2016 by IndoAdriatic Industry, a licensed producer of Indomie products, and is the principal manufacturer for the European market.
+It quickly became popular in the Serbian market.

+Pakistan

+Indomie has been manufactured in Pakistan by Pinehill Private Limited a licensed manufacturer.
+The company initially imported Indomie products before establishing a production facility in Faisalabad to serve the domestic market.
+Locally available flavors include Meat Masala, Chicken Chatkhara, Lemon Tarka, and Chicken.

 Pop Mie

-Pop Mie is an instant cup noodle brand which is a sub-brand of Indomie, first introduced in Indonesia in 1991.
+Pop Mie is an instant cup noodle brand which is a sub-brand of Indomie, first introduced in Indonesia in 1987.
 The soup variant is available in Rasa Ayam (chicken flavour), Rasa Ayam Bawang (onion chicken flavour) Rasa Baso (meatball flavour), Rasa Kari Ayam (chicken curry flavour), and Rasa Soto Ayam (chicken soto flavour).
-The Pop Mie Goreng variant is available in Mi Goreng Spesial (special fried noodle) and Mi Goreng Pedas (hot and spicy fried noodle).
-There is also spicy variant called Pedes Dower (spicy chicken flavour noodle soup) and Pedes Gledek (spicy chicken flavour fried noodle), introduced in 2018 and 2019, respectively, and also a soup variant with dried rice called Pake Nasi, which is only available in Rasa Soto Ayam (chicken soto flavour), introduced in 2020.
+The Pop Mie Goreng variant is available in Mi Goreng Spesial (special fried noodles) and Mi Goreng Pedas (hot and spicy fried noodles).
+There is also a spicy variant called Pedes Dower (spicy chicken flavour noodle soup) and Pedes Gledek (spicy chicken flavour fried noodles), introduced in 2018 and 2019, respectively, and also a soup variant with dried rice called Pake Nasi, which is only available in Rasa Soto Ayam (chicken soto flavour), introduced in 2020.
+In December 2022, the new variant Pedas Dower Rasa Pangsit Jontor (spicy dumplings flavour noodle soup) was introduced.